tamu-datathon-org/challenges/docs/celonis.md

 You have received three data sets that were taken from Pizzeria Mamma Mia’s internal systems.
 These data sets can be pieced together to reconstruct Mamma Mia’s pizza delivery process.
 Using these three data sets and your Celonis technology, you will be using process data mining to derive insights into Mamma Mia’s processes, and help Giovanni improve his day-to-day operations.

-Turn to the next page to find your case challenge.
+We've structured this challenge as a sort of "blitz challenge" in that anyone can complete in under 3 hours and in tandem with another challenge should they have the bandwidth.
+This is intended for **beginners** but anyone can complete and there's so much one can do in 24 hours as well if they want to focus on the Celonis challenge specifically😃

 Please complete the following:
 1. **Technical Component:**